107208579/tracking/README.md

 ## What calendar applications can be used?
 Literally any calendar you are comfortable with.
-Below you find a small list of services and applications that support CalDAV and allow for easy synchronisation of events between different devices (such as your computer, laptop, or mobile phone) and across different computer systems (such as Windows, macOS, iOS, Linux).
+Below you find a small list of services and applications that support CalDAV and allow for easy synchronisation of events between different calendars, devices (such as your computer, laptop, or mobile phone) and across different computer systems (such as Windows, Linux, macOS, iOS, Android, Linux, etc).

-* **Services**
+* **Calendar Services**
   * Cloud Hosted
      * [Apple Calendar](https://www.icloud.com/calendar/)
      * [Google Calendar](http://calendar.google.com)